 The Learning Program™ complements formal instruction in literacy and math.
 It also has occupational and speech therapy components.
 DSF has partnered with educators, researchers, therapists and administrators to develop a program that uses effective teaching strategies and customized materials to support parents, teachers and children in the educational process.

 The program began in 2004, serving 21 families.
 It now provides direct local services to over 100 families through either monthly learning sessions or evening seminars.
 Parents enrolled in the core program attend monthly instructional sessions on topics like “Teaching Your Child To Read,” “Introduction To Math,” and “Creating An Effective Learning Session.”
 Children attend simultaneous monthly sessions which focus on skill development for literacy, math, language and fine motor skills.
 Parents receive materials to work with their children at home or at school.
-For those families unable to attend the monthly sessions in Orange County or who do not have sessions available through one of our Learning Program partners, we have created LP Online (Level 1), which offers live and recorded Learning Program sessions.
+For those families unable to attend the monthly sessions in Orange County or who do not have sessions available through one of our Learning Program partners, we have created LP Online (Level 1 and Level 2), which offer live and recorded Learning Program sessions.

 The Learning Program™ has its home in Orange County, California and is delivered in Newport Beach, California.
 The program is becoming a model for parent-focused educational intervention as parents and Down syndrome organizations throughout the country express interest in the program.
 We are responding by developing models that can be customized or adapted for use in other locations.
 The program is also expanding through the Internet.
 To date, over 10,000 families, teachers and therapists from across the United States and abroad access materials through our website.